instant-high/IP_LAP_256_onnx/README.md

     New onnx models available for testing:
     Nref_25.onnx ....
 Nref_3.onnx (4 x faster inference, lower quality)
       Changed inference code, ...Nref_3 onnx as default.
-      You have to set ref_img_N = 25 manually in the script to try the ...Nref_25 model
+      You have to set eg. ref_img_N = 25 manually in the script to try the ...Nref_25 model

   Changes: